 Pre-Collegiate Programs has as its mission to accelerate the academic achievement of middle and secondary school students so that increasing numbers will graduate from high school, enroll in and succeed in college.
-Funding is received from sources such as the US Department of Education and the Missouri Department of Higher Education.
-Partnerships are established with the Bootheel school districts, Cape Girardeau schools and community organizations to assist students aspiring to and preparing for enrollment in post-secondary education.
+Partnerships are established with school districts and community organizations to assist students aspiring to and preparing for enrollment in post-secondary education.
 The office can be reached by calling (573)651-5171 or by accessing the website at www.semo.edu/precollegiate.